dimisik/BLEBeacon-Dataset/README.md

 # Readme

-A detailed description of the sensing infrastructure setup, the real-subject trial, and the BLEBeacon dataset can be found in: D. Sikeridis, I. Papapanagiotou, M. Devetsikiotis,  ["BLEBeacon: A Real-Subject Trial Dataset from Mobile Bluetooth Low Energy Beacons"](https://arxiv.org/abs/1802.08782),arXiv preprint arXiv:1802.08782, 2018.
+Further information and a detailed description of the sensing infrastructure setup, the real-subject trial, and the BLEBeacon dataset can be found in: D. Sikeridis, I. Papapanagiotou, M. Devetsikiotis,  ["BLEBeacon: A Real-Subject Trial Dataset from Mobile Bluetooth Low Energy Beacons"](https://arxiv.org/abs/1802.08782), arXiv preprint arXiv:1802.08782, 2018.

 ### Research Papers